ibm-cloud-docs/EventStreams/connecting_es.md

 To access your Enterprise instance over the private network for workloads deployed on {{site.data.keyword.Bluemix_notm}} classic infrastructure, the Virtual Route Forwarding (VRF) and Service Endpoints features must be enabled in your account.
 For more information, see [Restricting network access](docs/EventStreams?topic=EventStreams-restrict_access).

-### Accessing an Enterprise Instance over the Private Network from a VPC
+### Accessing an Enterprise instance over the private network from a VPC
 {: #private_network_vpc}

-For workloads deployed in an {{site.data.keyword.Bluemix_notm}} VPC to access your Enterprise instance over the private network, a Virtual Private Endpoint (VPE) must be created in the VPC:
+For workloads deployed in an {{site.data.keyword.Bluemix_notm}} VPC to be able to access your Enterprise instance over the private network, a Virtual Private Endpoint (VPE) must be created in the VPC:
 1. In the {{site.data.keyword.Bluemix_notm}} console, click the menu icon and select **VPC Infrastructure** > **Network** > **Virtual private endpoint gateways**.
-2. Create a VPE for your {{site.data.keyword.messagehub}} instance using the guidance in [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe).
+2. Create a VPE for your {{site.data.keyword.messagehub}} instance using the guidance in [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe){: external}.
 3. After you create your VPE, it might take a few minutes for the new VPE and pDNS to complete the process and begin working for your VPC.
-Completion is confirmed when you see an IP address set in the [details view](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway&interface=ui) of the VPE.
+Completion is confirmed when you see an IP address set in the [details view](/docs/vpc?topic=vpc-vpe-viewing-details-of-an-endpoint-gateway&interface=ui){: external} of the VPE.

 ### Accessing an Enterprise instance over the private network from outside the {{site.data.keyword.Bluemix_notm}}